MEMBER FAQs

 When investment return assumptions are set too high, liabilities will be understated.

-LASERS operates with a discount rate of 7.25 percent effective July 1, 2021.
+LASERS operates with a discount rate of 7.25% effective July 1, 2021.
 In order to record an investment experience gain, the actuarial rate of return must exceed the discount rate.

 The actuarial rate of return, which “smoothes” gains and losses over a five fiscal year period in order to mitigate the volatility of market returns, is used to determine funding requirements and other plan measurements.

-LASERS average actuarial return over the past 30 years is approximately 7.46 percent.
+LASERS average actuarial return over the past 30 years is approximately 7.37%.

 GASB is the Governmental Accounting Standards Board responsible for establishing and maintaining standards for accounting and financial reporting by state and local governments in the United States.
 GASB maintains two sets of standards: one for public pension plans and one for public employers that sponsor pension plans.
 Find more information on this page of the LASERS website.